geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">Verb</th><td>Abandoned</td></tr>
 <tr><th align="left">ID</th><td>https://w3id.org/xapi/adl/verbs/abandoned</td></tr>
 <tr><th align="left">Description</th><td>The verb "Abandoned" indicates that the AU session was abnormally terminated by a learner's action (or due to a system failure).</td></tr>
+<tr><th align="left" nowrap>Learning Record Provider</th><td>LMS</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>None</td></tr>
-<tr><th align="left" nowrap>LMS Obligations</th><td>In the absence of a "Terminated" statement, the LMS MUST make the determination if an AU abnormally terminated a session by monitoring new statement or state API requests made for the same learner/course registration for a different AU.
+<tr><th align="left" nowrap>LMS Obligations</th><td>In the absence of a "Terminated" statement, the LMS MUST make the determination if an AU abnormally terminated a session by monitoring new Statement API or State API _requests_ made for the same learner/course registration for a different AU.
 The LMS MUST record an "Abandoned" statement on behalf of the AU indicating an abnormal session termination.
 After recording an "Abandoned" statement, the LMS MUST NOT allow any additional statements to be recorded for that session.</td></tr>
 <tr><th align="left">Usage</th><td>See LMS obligations.</td></tr>
 </table>